-Another popular option, would be to use a music streaming service such as Pandora or Spotify that will allow you access to an extensive music library for a small monthly fee, provided that you have an internet connection.
-Naturally, we all would like a ‘easy-to-use’ medium to pay all this music through.
+Another popular option would be to use a music streaming service such as Pandora or Spotify that will allow you access to an extensive music library for a small monthly fee, provided that you have an internet connection.
+Naturally, we all would like an ‘easy-to-use’ medium to pay all this music through.

 To charge or not to charge?

-Portable speakers with batteries come with different battery systems, although a majority of them will tend to use rechargeable lithium-ion batteries that are pricier than disposable batteries, but in the long run the costs of always buying disposable batteries will soon mount up if you choose the latter option.
+Portable speakers with batteries come with different battery systems, although a majority of them will tend to use rechargeable lithium-ion batteries that are pricier than disposable batteries, in the long run, the costs of always buying disposable batteries will soon mount up if you choose the latter option.

 It is far more convenient to recharge an in-built speaker battery than constantly worrying about replacing disposable batteries.
 Some portable speakers provide better battery life than others and when choosing one I’d recommend you get a speaker with over 10 hours of usage.
 Here’s a list of the best portable speakers that I’ve tested and have many great features.